 All 2022 IR documents have been updated based on corrections made after full appproval by EPA of the 2022 IR on May 3, 2022.
 All corrections were public noticed between July 8, 2022 and August 11, 2022, with no comments received from the public or EPA.
 Therefore, all 2022 IR assessment are considered final and approved for all uses.

 In preparation of the 2024 IR assessment, the LDEQ solicited third party data regarding those water body subsegments assessed by LDEQ with a public notice published on May 11, 2023.
 LDEQ encourages entities that regularly collect surface water chemical/physical data to upload their data through the EPA Water Quality Exchange (WQX) so that data can be easily accessed in an electronic and compatible format.
-Data submitted directly to LDEQ must be formatted using the LDEQ Data Submittal Template and instructions.
-The deadline for receipt of data is Thursday, June 15, 2023.
+The deadline for receipt of data was Thursday, June 15, 2023.

 305(b) Reports and 303(d) Lists from prior to 2014, including related documents, are available in EDMS using AI # 169294 and “305(b)/303(d)” in the description.

 More information on Louisiana's IR process can be obtained by e-mailing the Water Planning and Assessment Division or by phone at (225)219-3189.